 ARTICLE: Intent vs. Impact: Why Your Intentions Don’t Really Matter by Jamie Utt

 FEATURED VIDEO: Intent and Impact

-This 3-minute video from Deaf Youth USA shares some practical do’s and don’ts for responding to marginalized people when they share feedback with those of us who are privileged.
+Note: This 3-minute video from Deaf Youth USA shares some practical do’s and don’ts for responding to marginalized people when they share feedback with those of us who are privileged.
 If you, like me, are not fluent in American Sign Language, it might help to turn on the subtitles/closed captioning for this video!
 Click on the Settings button on the bottom right corner of the video to find this option.